karansingla06/React-Django-Course/README.md

 # React-Django-FullStackDev-Course
-A self learning project to learn React
+A self learning project to do hands on with React.